-Section 4.1 You can ask us to pay for covered services
+Section 4.1 You can ask us to pay our share of the cost of covered services

-If you have paid for your covered services, or if you have received a bill for covered medical services, go to Chapter 7 (Asking us to pay a bill you have received for covered medical services or drugs) for information about what to do.
+If you have paid more than your share for covered services, or if you have received a bill for the full cost of covered medical services, go to Chapter 7 (Asking us to pay our share of a bill you have received for covered medical services or drugs) for information about what to do.

-Section 4.2 What should you do if services are not covered by our plan?
+Section 4.2 If services are not covered by our plan, you must pay the full cost

-CareNeeds PLUS (HMO D-SNP) covers all medical services that are medically necessary, are listed in the plan's Benefits Chart (this chart is in Chapter 4 of this booklet), and are obtained consistent with plan rules.
+CareOne (HMO) covers all medical services that are medically necessary, are listed in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this booklet), and are obtained consistent with plan rules.
 You are responsible for paying the full cost of services that aren't covered by our plan, either because they are not plan covered services, or they were obtained out-of-network and were not authorized.
-For information about services covered by Medicaid, contact your state Medicaid agency at the phone number in Exhibit A of this booklet.